-Tag Name Туре unit Preci sion C-Format Comment File_Name string %s It is a repetition of the Data Block File Name including its extension.
-Format string %s It specifies the format of the Data Block File, In particular for standard/ commercial formats such as XML, NON XML ASCII, XLS, PDF, XML, NetCDF, HDF5, JPEG,PDF,TIFF, FITS, Format Version It specifies the Format version for the format defined above, in particular for identification of evolution of standard / commercial formats An empty tag shall be used If not relevant, Schema_Reference string %s A reference to the XML schema reference (see [SCHEMA] for the recommended syntax) allowing to validate or to read the file It is relevant in particular for - user-defined binary Data Block, as the schema reference is not provided in the Data Block itself - non XML ASCII Data Block, as the schema reference is not provided in the Data Block itself - XML ASCII Data blocks, even if the XML schema reference is also provided as part of the Data Block itself.
-An empty tag shall be used if not relevant or available, eg the case of : - Standard/Commercial Binary File.
-Byte_Order string %4s byte ordering information, to allow compensation for byte-swapping on certain computer platforms
+Tag Name Туре unit Pre ci sion C- Format Comment File_Name string %s It is a repetition of the Data Block File Name including its extension.
+Format string %s It specifies the format of the Data Block File, In particular for standard/ commercial formats such as XML, NON XML ASCII, XLS, PDF, XML, NetCDF, HDF5, JPEG,PDF,TIFF, FITS, Format Version It specifies the Format version for the format defined above, in particular for identification of evolution of standard / commercial formats An empty tag shall be used If not relevant, Schema_Refer ence string %s A reference to the XML schema reference (see [SCHEMA] for the recommended syntax) allowing to validate or to read the file It is relevant in particular for - user-defined binary Data Block, as the schema reference is not provided in the Data Block itself non XML ASCII Data Block, as the schema reference is not provided in the Data Block itself XML ASCII Data blocks, even if the XML schema reference is also provided as part of the Data Block itself.
+An empty tag shall be used if not relevant or available, eg the case of : Standard/Commercial Binary File.
+Byte_Order string %4s byte ordering information, to allow compensation for byte-swapping on certain computer platforms Either "3210" (from most- to least-significant byte) or "2301" (every 2 bytes are swapped) Byte 0 is the least significant byte, as defined in 0 the standard byte order is "3210", as defined in 0 This tag shall be used for user-defined Data Block Files and is generally not relevant for standard/commercial Data Block Files and for ASCII files .An empty tag shall be used If not relevant.

-Page 40/46 EO GS File Format Standard PE-TN-ESA-GS-001 Date 18 April 2015 Issue 3 Rev 0
+Page 47/54 EO GS File Format Standard PE-TN-ESA-GS-001 Date 01 Nov 2023 Issue 3 Rev 0.1